 securing reinsurance through the Federal Acquisition Regulations (“FAR”) and reinsurers will not be considered federal contractors.

 - The name and address of the procuring entity and other information necessary to contact the procuring entity and obtain all relevant documents relating to the procurement, and their cost and terms of payment, if any;

 FEMA intends to procure reinsurance for flood risk in the United States insured by the NFIP.
-Guy Carpenter and Company is FEMA’s broker and will act as the third-party intermediary for the intended procurement of reinsurance referenced in this notice between a transformer reinsurer and FEMA.
+Guy Carpenter and Company, LLC and GC Securities will act as FEMA’s reinsurance broker for the intended procurement of reinsurance referenced in this notice between a transformer reinsurer and FEMA.
 Guy Carpenter and GC Securities can be contacted at FEMA.GC@guycarp.com for any information and relevant documentation relating to the procurement and to indicate interest in participating and/or submitting a final tender.